73 Life Lessons We Can Learn From ‘Fight Club’

 35. You should reject the basic assumption of civilization, especially the importance of material possessions.

-Ok, but this is another one of those things I don’t think I can fully commit to.
+OK, although this is another one of those things I don’t think I can fully commit to.

 36. The condom is the glass slipper of our generation.